jonnypeace/docker-lxd-keepalived/README.md

 # docker-lxd-keepalived

-This is just a short summary of how this works...
+This is just a short summary of how this _mostly straight forward_ setup works.
+There are plenty other ways to configure, this probably the easiest...

 ## Setting up an LXD container to use with docker